Bread-Experts-Group/breadmod/README.md

   - [ ] Port mod to 1.21 when KFF is released for that version
   - [ ] Set up secondary mod for Bread Mod Advanced
   - [ ] Document functions and code to make it more understandable
+  - [ ] (1.21 todo) remove mixin for dye able armor layers and items and replace with built-in methods
 ## Standard, Base Mod
 - [X] Bread Armor
   - [X] Takes damage every few seconds - water speeds up this process and lava completely destroys whatever it touches